- Casos de Sucesso

 Finally, given the intense data submission activity, we needed to properly document the validation of the system installation and the entire life cycle of the data and programs generating the analysis.
 This would enable us to be ready in case of inspections by regulatory authorities.

 Cloud was the answer.
-Ultimately, we needed a comprehensive, integrated, standardized and efficient solution, and SAS Viya deployed with SAS Managed Services was the way to achieve that.
+Ultimately, we needed a comprehensive, integrated, standardized and efficient solution, and SAS Viya deployed with SAS Managed Cloud Services was the way to achieve that.

 What are the lessons learned?